Mid-winter makes it perfect time to update my current “must-reads” list.

 - Mark Haddon, The Curious Incident of the Dog in Night-Time (2004).
 The name alone sold me on this book — one I had often picked up and set down before finally taking it home last month.
 Update: I’ve read lots of haters on this book, but hands down, it knocked me off my feet with its humor, intellect and heart.
 I quickly added it to a top-recommended read list for upper MG and YA (lower, if not for the f-bombs).

 - Hilary Mantel, Bring Up the Bodies (2012).
 See my prior post 2012 Year of the Book: Bring up the Bodies went on my winter list after it won the 2012 Man Booker Prize, making Mantel the only woman to have won it twice.
+Update: I finally got a copy of this and am reading it in June.
+Will update further as I finish reading but, in the meantime, it’s worth sharing advice I’ve heard from others: Since all of Mantel’s work is highly recommended and since she writes historical fiction, you would be safe to decide which of her books to read based on which topic most interests you.

 - Helen Oyeyemi, Mr. Fox (2011).